uchicago-library/ldr_metadatastorage/README.md

 communication protocols: Web

-communication methods: GET, POST
+communication methods: GET

+error condition(s): one or more collection identifiers in hierarchy does not exist

-The GET method for this endpoint is GUARANTEED to return an up-to-date list of units in the collection identified.
+The GET method for this endpoint is GUARANTEED to return an up-to-date list of collections that are subordinate to the collection identified.

 - request: /units/[collection identifier/sub-collection identifier/sub-sub-collection identifier]
 - requestReceivedTimeStamp: [ISO-8601 date and time]